 Also, giving feedback is hard.
 People don’t like to hear negative feedback, especially from people whose opinions they value.
 If feedback was always positive it would be easy.
 Everyone loves to give positive feedback and everyone loves to receive it, but that isn’t what really moves the needle when it comes to improving performance.
 The challenge for coaches is giving specific, guided feedback, even if it’s critical, which is much more meaningful for someone on the receiving end.

 How you can make the most of coaching and feedback

-Thanks to virtual collaboration and video capture tools, employees can reach out across their organizations to find the right experts to coach and mentor them.
+Thanks to virtual collaboration and video capture tools, employees can reach out across their organisations to find the right experts to coach and mentor them.
 They can record themselves providing demonstrations of skill and competency and then solicit feedback from across the entire enterprise regardless of geography.
-And by leveraging these tools, organizations can enable feedback at scale, allowing multiple people to weigh in.
+And by leveraging these tools, organisations can enable feedback at scale, allowing multiple people to weigh in.

 It’s a modern framework for feedback that provides employees with a safe way to practice and learn by reaching a broader audience of experts asynchronously so they can solicit feedback at the point of need from multiple trusted mentors and coaches.
 It’s something we at D2L have dubbed, Social Assessment.
 Here’s how you can use video Social Assessment in the workplace.

 Social Assessment is key for developing soft skills, which are hard to quantify and tough to measure in terms of improvement.
 Social Assessment allows people to demonstrate soft skills in situational-based scenarios—a presentation or staged customer interaction, for example—and then solicit feedback from across the organisation, which is crucial for iterative improvement.
 The use of technology lets employees test their skills in a safe and trusted environment, and that creates a powerful opportunity for experts to provide feedback on their practice so they can show improvement over time.